Income Tax Tables in the Philippines (2022)

 INCOME TAX DUE = a + (b x c)

-You’ll notice that the tax due of P7,500 is much lower than the income tax due of P10,000 during the implementation of TRAIN in 2018 to 2022.
+You’ll notice that the tax due of P7,500 is much lower than the income tax due of P10,000 during the implementation of TRAIN in 2018 to 2022 (as shown in Sample Problem #1).
 This is because the TRAIN law further reduced income tax rates from 2023 onwards.

 How about the employee making P1 Million a year?
-From 2018 to 2022, that employee paid income tax in the amount of P190,000 during the implementation of TRAIN.
+Let’s compute the income tax payable in the next problem.

-Using the new graduated income tax tables for 2023 onwards, the new income tax payable is as follows:
+Using the new graduated income tax tables for 2023 onwards (see above), her taxable income falls under the row “Above P800,000 to P2,000,000”.
+Employee X’s new income tax payable can be computed as follows:

-Now you know how to compute your own income tax under TRAIN!
+Now you know how to compute your own income tax under the new TRAIN tax tables!
 Good job!

 You must read these other awesome articles!